WIAT: Construction and early years

 In November 1964, Winston-Salem Broadcasting filed to sell a two-thirds stake to four investors: William P. Dubois, Enterprise Funds Inc., Northwest Growth Fund Inc., and Exchange Capitol Corporation.
 The FCC approved this transaction in March 1965.
 With the new ownership, plans were set in motion to construct WBMG, with Dubois as general manager.
 Even at this juncture, the station attempted to improve its position by filing for the lower channel 21.

 WBMG began broadcasting on October 17, 1965.
 The quarters it occupied on Red Mountain had belonged to radio station WJLD and were designed to accommodate a television operation.
 WBMG did not hold a primary network affiliation at launch.
 WAPI-TV (channel 13) held the primary affiliations with CBS and NBC in central Alabama, and not all of their programming was seen in Birmingham as a result; channel 42 filled this gap by airing the network shows not aired on channel 13.
 This was illustrated in its first day of programming: the inaugural program was an NBC News special, but later in the evening the station aired The Ed Sullivan Show from CBS.
 Likewise, WBMG aired the CBS Evening News with Walter Cronkite and NBC's The Tonight Show Starring Johnny Carson on weeknights.
-Carson had gone unseen in Birmingham in several years.
+Carson had gone unseen in Birmingham for several years.
 Because WAPI-TV had first-call rights on the networks' programs, series moved between the stations, sometimes in the middle of the television season.

 The station broadcast with an effective radiated power of 479,000 watts until 1969, when it activated a new, 894 ft tower and increased its power to over a million watts.
 The new tower was boasted to increase the station's signal in areas from Anniston and Gadsden in the east to Tuscaloosa in the west.
 By this time, Tuscaloosa and Anniston each had their own stations: Tuscaloosa's WCFT (channel 33) debuted in October 1965, while Anniston's WHMA-TV (channel 40) started in October 1969.
 This situation persisted until May 31, 1970, when WAPI-TV became the sole NBC affiliate under a new agreement with NBC and WBMG the sole CBS affiliate.
 Likewise, WCFT and WHMA-TV became full-time CBS affiliates.

 In 1971, WBMG moved into larger studios on Red Mountain.